ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

+== Configuration ==

-= General Settings =
+= Sport =

 SportsPress comes with settings for some sports that you can apply by going to WordPress > Settings > SportsPress.
 By selecting a sport, presets will be applied to Events, League Tables, and Players.

-= Event Settings =
+= Results =

-Manage the results and outcomes you would like to track for each event.

-Main Result is the default result that will be displayed in the admin list.
+Main Result is the default result that will be displayed in the admin list when an event has been played.

 Results are the values that you want to keep track of and display on your event pages.
 In Association Football, for example, typical results are "1st half", "2nd half", and "Goals".
 For Baseball, you would have 9+ "Innings", "Hits", "Runs", and "Errors".